jmartinimena/Caraota/README.md

 # **Caraota: Packet Interceptor & Logger for MapleStory v62**

 **Caraota** is a network interception engine purpose-built for protocol research on MapleStory private servers (specifically v62).
-Optimized for **nanosecond-scale** packet processing, Caraota ensures near-zero latency and absolute stability of the Initialization Vector (IV).
+Caraota ensures near-zero latency and absolute stability of the Initialization Vector (IV).

 [Check out the Wiki](https://github.com/jmartinimena/Caraota/wiki) for examples.
 ---